-How is this approach different from free filing offered by other firms?
+How is Free File different from free filing offered by other firms?

-Free File is made possible by a multi-year agreement between the IRS and the Free File Alliance – Free File, Inc., a 501(c)(3) nonprofit – to provide free service(s) to more taxpayers.
+Free File is made possible by a multi-year agreement between the IRS and the Free File Alliance – Free File, Inc., a 501(c)(3) nonprofit – to provide free services.
 Previously, free offerings were not consistently available and were subject to modification or discontinuation from year to year.

-Taxpayers have easier access to the Free File web page (hosted on irs.gov), which provides a listing of all free offerings in a single location.
+Through Free File, taxpayers have access to a wide range of free options from industry-leading tax software companies.
+Free File (at www.IRS.gov/freefile) provides a listing of all these free offerings in a single location.

 Free File Alliance companies offer both free preparation and e-filing services.
 There is no cost to qualifying taxpayers.
 Previously, some companies charged for preparation (filling of forms and tax calculations) while offering the transmission free, or provided the preparation free while charging for transmission, or some variation thereof.
 Under the Agreement, both are free to eligible taxpayers.